 Why we don’t even bother to try web browsers other than Google Chrome and Mozilla Firefox.
 Although the popular one, Google Chrome itself a chromium based browser — an open-source project and the browser source code was released and maintained by the Chromium Project started by Google.

 While choosing a web browser, most of us stuck with Google Chrome or Mozilla Firefox.
 This isn’t our fault, because most people heard only these two names under the browser category.
 And we almost forget that these popular browsers are built on an open-source project.
 Firefox under Mozilla Mozilla open source project and Google Chrome under Chromium.

-Unlike Mozilla, I think Chromium based browsers are the most evolved ones and come in different flavors.
+Unlike Mozilla, which comes with few Firefox derivatives, I think Chromium based browsers are the most evolved ones and come in different flavors.
 Because of the same reason, Chrome became the No.1 web browser — apart from its brand name “Google”.
 On the contrary, Google Chrome’s infamous excessive RAM consuming behavior is a major problem.
 Since Chrome is built on an open source project, anyone with Chromium Project source code can build a new browser like Google Chrome or a better one.

 In this article, we are going to introduce five such Chromium based browsers with extra features and way much better than Google Chrome.
 If you think Google Chrome is invading your privacy and using a lot of RAM, then try any one of these Chromium based browsers.